Cidade

 Challenge & Project Approach

-We were starting entirely from scratch, with no existing user flows, no design system, and no prior research to guide us.
+As we were starting entirely from scratch, with no existing user flows, no design system, and no prior research to guide us.
 This made it critical to build a strong foundation that would accommodate the district’s varied businesses and user needs.

 Adding to the complexity, the implementation required two separate development teams: a local team in Brazil and another from Farfetch.
 This introduced major technical challenges around coordination, alignment on requirements, and ensuring the design could realistically be built to spec across different teams and timelines.
 Communicating design decisions clearly and providing thorough documentation became essential to bridge these gaps.